 I am a mum of two children a daughter aged 16 and a son aged 20 so I do have real experience of the challenges that face teenagers from the great days to the not so good days.
 I am here for students to provide support and a familiar face when things aren’t going to plan and to celebrate when things are good.
 I enjoy baking (personal favourite Lemon Drizzle cake) and I love reading and music.
 I also love long walks with my daft dog Lily ....a very lively cockapoo.

 My message to you is...
 Don’t be afraid or ashamed if you need a helping hand, we all do sometimes.
 Please never struggle alone.
 Sharing a problem really can make a world of difference.

 I started my teaching career as a languages teacher in Harrogate in 2001 before moving to Bingley as Director of Languages in 2008 where I oversaw the expansion of languages across the curriculum notably at Key Stage 4.
-Before taking charge as Head of Year 9 I also led on projects to improve community cohesion in school and set up links between Bingley Grammar and schools in Kenya, where my dad is from.
+I have spent several years taking charge as Head of Year 9 and have also led on projects to improve community cohesion in school and set up links between Bingley Grammar and schools in Kenya, where my dad is from.

 I am from a mixed background White/Asian and hold an interest in strengthening community relations.
 I am also a keen runner and am now involved with coaching, encouraging others to keep fit and enjoy being active.
 We are here to support anyone and everyone regardless of their background so please get in touch if you need assistance.